nilsozlu/DSA210-Project-NilSozlu/README.md

 ***Final Verdict:*** To maximize the chances of a video going viral, **content category** and **viewer engagement (likes)** are the most critical factors.
 Technical details, such as the exact hour of upload, have a negligible effect on overall success compared to these primary drivers.

 ---
+## Machine Learning Analysis
+In the final stage of the project, I applied Machine Learning models to predict video popularity (view counts).

+* **Models Used:** Linear Regression and Random Forest Regressor.
+* **Results:** The Random Forest model achieved a high R² score, confirming that engagement metrics (likes, comments) are the strongest predictors of views.
+* **Visualization Update:** Based on feedback, EDA plots were updated to use a Log-10 scale to better represent the Power Law distribution of the data.
+---